Wesoła: Wola Grzybowska

 In the beginning, Wola Grzybowska was a folwark and belonged to the Okuniew municipality.
 Legend about the name's origin says that the owner of the Wola Grzybowska was a Warsawian starost called Grzybowski.
 At least from the beginning of the 20th century it belonged to Duke Emanuel Bułhak.
 According to the 1931 census, there were 52 houses in Wola Grzybowska.
 During World War II Wola Grzybowska was seriously destroyed and later rebuilt.
 In 1968 it was annexed by Wesoła town.
 It is host to Warszawa Wola Grzybowska railway station.

 Wesoła-Centrum

 The territory Wesoła-Centrum, which now belongs to Wesoła estate, belonged to the Długa village land properties 500 years ago.
 In the 17th century it belonged to the Okuniew municipality.
 Colonization of these areas was related to the building of Kolej Terespolska.
 Then Wesoła was established as a loading platform for Russian army.
 After time, it has changed to a rail station (now Warszawa Wesoła railway station).
-Around the area a lot of houses were built.
+Many houses were built in the area.
 In 1918 the estate adopted the Wesoła name.
 Later, the development was closely related to Warsaw.
 According to the 1937 census, there were 70 habitable buildings.
 At the end of the 1930s there was a stormy development of villas, due to the climate and virtue of the landscape.